 Traveling along the Pacific Coast Highway is a must-do activity, not only for the Instagram-worthy stops along the way but also for the hikes and relaxing beach moments.

-If you have time for more than one day to explore Big Sur, do a little checking for accommodations or camping spots along the way.
+If you have time for more than one day exploring Big Sur, California, do a little checking for Big Sur hotels or Big Sur camping spots along the way.
 I would recommend spending at least two days exploring.